kwon-young/Research-Master/stage/article/state_of_art.md

 Multiple elements in a score : staff, Attributive symbols at the beginnings, Bar lines, Notes and rests, slurs, Dynamic and tempo markings, Lyrics ...

+Music notation

+:   visual manifestation of interrelated properties of musical sound such as pitch, dynamics, time, and timbre. [@rebelo_optical_2012].

 The elements are written following a syntax and a semantic.
 Context information is important.

-Main problem of OMR : high density of symbols.
+Main problem of OMR : high density, combination possibilities and variation of symbols.
 Main challenge : correctly parse symbols in a score.

 ## Different stage of OMR

+interesting figure in [@rebelo_optical_2012] Fig 1.

 ### Preprocessing

-use of binarization, skew correction, noise removal. not on the scope of the study.
+use of binarization, skew correction, noise removal, blurring, morphological operation. not on the scope of the study.

 ### Staff removal